C4ptainCrunch/thesis/source/index.rst

 In this subsection, we use the use the power of Jupyter Notebooks to define in multiple steps a Python :code:`Game()` class holding the state of the game.
-We will then successively inherit from it to add an implementation of the rules and some convenience methods.
+We then successively inherit from it to add an implementation of the rules and some convenience methods.

 We set the following encoding conventions:
  - :code:`0` is South, :code:`1` is North,